Code-Institute-Submissions/milestone-project2-4/README.md

 the website was deployed on (e.g. GitHub Pages )

-Balsamiq was used to create a wireframe template of the website:
+wireframe.cc was used to create a wireframe template of the website:

 Credits: